Home Page

 Gideon, 33, was optimistic despite the loss.
 "I knew coming into the fight this was her hometown, I couldn't leave any doubt that I beat her or I wasn't going to win.
 I thought it was a hard fight, Rhonda is a good fighter, she was very aggressive.
 I thought I gave a good show.
 People have been coming up to me to tell me I did well.
 That makes me happy ... it's not going to stop me from fighting other people in their home town.
 I don't want to be that kind of fighter."

 On June 19, 2004 at the Home Depot Center in Los Angeles, Rhonda won a four-round unanimous (40-36 on every score-card) decision in a toe-to-toe battle with Lisa Martin of Oceanside, California.
 Luna came out throwing jabs to the head and body, then unleashed a steady stream of lead rights to back Martin up in the opening round.
 The two exchanged hard rights and effective combinations in the second round, with the crowd cheering them on.
 Luna came out aggressively to start the third, throwing punches from all angles and snapping Marti's head back with powerful hooks.
 Despite this, Martin held her ground and traded, and neither was significantly hurt.
 Both landed well in the fourth, but Luna had been busier, especially at the ends of the rounds, and she won a clear decision.
 Despite this, she said the wasn't satisfied with her performance.
 “I can do better,” said Luna.
 “I’m learning but I know I can do better and should do better.”
-(See the full fight report by WBAN ringside reporter Mara Castillon).
 Martin, who won a bronze medal in the 2002 U.S. Amateur National championships in Scranton, Pennsylvania, fell to 1-2 (0 KO) with this loss.

 On September 30, 2004 at the Grand Olympic Auditorium in Los Angeles, California, a crowd estimated at 1000 saw Rhonda win a four-round unanimous (40-36) decision over Cindy Christian from Oklahoma.
-(Read the fight report here.)
 Luna was the aggressor throughout the fight and controlled the action with her combination punching and defense.
 Her left hook snapped Christian;s head back several times.
 Christian fell to 0-2-1.
 "I was pleased the way I fought," said Luna, "I wasn't wild and I was much more aggressive.
 I was surprised she lasted so long, she was a game fighter."

 On December 16, 2004 at the Olympic Auditorium in Los Angeles, California, Rhonda won a six round unanimous (60-54) decision over Betty Stephens of Utah in a featherweight bout.
 Rhonda remained undefeated at 8-0-0 (1 KO) while Stephens fell to 3-2-0 (0 KO).
-(For more photo coverage of the fight, see Photo Gallery #231 on the WBAN Member Site).

 "She was tough just like all my opponents are," said Luna, who fought cautiously in the third and fourth rounds of her second six-round contest.
 "I let it play with my mind," said Luna, "I started thinking maybe I should keep some reserves.
 I need a little bit more practice fighting more rounds."
 Luna's trainer Victor Valenzuela had slapped her across the face a couple of times to wake her up.
 "I almost hit him back," laughed Luna.
 Valenzuela said they had prepared Rhonda to go to the body and worked on her firing straighter punches.
 "We worked hard on those things," said Valenzuela, "very few women attack the body."
 Luna stepped up her pressure in the fifth and sixth rounds and Stephens responded by going toe to toe with her in a rousing finish that had the crowd cheering them both on.